siuyin/reasonsForLearning/readme.md

 ioTool from play store has a gateway and many extensions.

+## UI ideas.
+* here is a link for a tabbed-page layout. https://codepen.io/renatorib/pen/rlpfj

 ## Tools
 1. webdemo.balsamiq.com -- save mockups as .json
 1. storyboardthat.com -- limited free storyboarding.